Updated June 2020

 While you can prepare and register for both tests, this may not be optimal planning.
-As a business professional, consider if the time and money it takes to prepare is the ‘best’ business decision.
-While there is overlap in content between the tests, studying for and taking both will likely take more time, and if working with professionals, will certainly cost more.
+As a business professional, consider if the time and money it takes to prepare for both the ‘best’ business decision.
+While there is overlap in content between the tests, studying for and taking both tests will likely take more time, and if working with professionals, will certainly cost more.

-- 3. One school of thought is that if you’re sure that you want to attend business school, seriously consider the GMAT: it may indicate to business schools that you’re committed to attending business school and only business school, not a double degree or another graduate degree.
+- One school of thought is that if you’re sure that you want to attend business school, seriously consider the GMAT: It may indicate to business schools that you’re committed to attending business school and only business school, not a double degree or another graduate degree.
 Some students who take the GRE to get into business school have to take the GMAT while enrolled to qualify for subsequent professional opportunities!
 The GRE, on the other hand, may be perceived as you keeping options open for other kinds of graduate study.

-- 5. The last considerations, which should be a very low priority, are the time you have to prepare for the tests, the cost, the convenience of the location they’re offered, and whether you’ve got enough opportunities to take the test multiple times.
+- The last considerations, which should be a very low priority, are the time you have to prepare for the tests, the cost, the convenience of the location they’re offered, and whether you’ve got enough opportunities to take the test multiple times.
 Most students take each of these tests at least twice.
 Since the GRE is a more widely accepted test, there are more dates and locations to take it.
-Research location and date availability to take each test.
+Research the location and date availability of each test.

-City Prep PRO TIP: go to the test center before your test date so you can reduce surprises on test day.
-As well, familiarize yourself with the bureaucratic policies for when you go to take your test, and be sure to have all your documentation and identification with you!
+City Prep PRO TIP: Go to the test center before your test date so you can reduce surprises on test day.
+Additionally, familiarize yourself with the bureaucratic policies for when you go to take your test, and be sure to have all your documentation and identification with you!

-Schools don’t penalize or judge a candidate who has taken a test twice, or even three times, but if you think you may need to take a particular test more than that, or if you’re worried you might get a particularly low score the first time you take the exam, be aware that the GRE is flexible in your choosing which scores to send.
+Schools don’t penalize or judge a candidate who has taken a test twice, or even three times, but if you think you may need to take a particular test more than that, or if you’re worried you might get a particularly low score the first time you take the exam, be aware that the GRE is flexible in allowing you to choose which scores to send.

-The fees of both exams are pretty equal, so this likely won’t be a deciding factor.
+The fees of both exams are pretty comparable, so this likely won’t be a deciding factor.
 However, it’s still good information to know.
-The GMAT costs $250 as compared with the GRE, which costs $205.
-The GMAT fee includes five free score reports while the GRE only includes four free score reports.
-If you think you’ll have to take the test multiple times, the GMAT’s higher fee could cause this to be something to consider.
+The GMAT costs $250 compared to the GRE, which costs $205.
+The GMAT fee includes five free score reports, while the GRE only includes four free score reports.
+If you think you’ll have to take the test multiple times, the GMAT’s higher fee could be something to consider.
 To send additional score reports, it costs $28 for each GMAT report and $27 for each GRE report sent.
 The online at home version fees may be different.